litowann/books-shop-client/README.md

 # books-shop-client
-A client part of Books shop app.
+A client part of the Bookshop app.

 ## Getting Started

 ```
+npm run build
 npm start
 ```